 Streamline your AMR with InTray GC

+InTray GC is intended for use in the qualitative detection of oral, rectal and genitourethral Neisseria gonorrhoeae colonization.
 N. gonorrhoeae is a common sexually transmitted disease organism broadly disseminated throughout the world.
-InTray GC is a fully enclosed microbiology cassette, which enables sample collection, transport, culture and identification in a single device — simplifying diagnostic procedures and providing extended shelf life.
-The proprietary modified Thayer-Martin agar is selective for gonococcal bacteria.
-Results can be interpreted after 24-48 hours of incubation.
+InTray GC is a fully enclosed IVD which enables sample collection, transport, culture and identification in a single device — this simplifies diagnostic procedures, lab costs, and reduces exposure to both the user and the sample.
+The proprietary modified Thayer-Martin agar is selective for gonococcal bacteria, and results can be interpreted after 24-48 hours incubation.

-InTray GC is a single exposure culture system with dynamic built-in components and features that are designed for user compatibility and ease of detection.
+InTray GC's dynamic built-in components and features are designed for user compatibility and ease of detection.

 The following are key highlights that come with this product:

 Modified Thayer Martin medium, selective for N. gonorrhoeae

 Incubatory and transport capabilities

 Extended 12 month shelf-life from the date of manufacture

 DO NOT FREEZE.

 Refrigerated 2–8˚C storage is recommended for agar stability.
 However, InTray GC can tolerate extended periods at 2-25˚C, with no loss in performance, i.e. for transport, storage, etc.